-In this process, the IAHR increases investor leverage and capacity to identify, assess and address salient human rights issues through targeted action, capacity building and multi-stakeholder engagement.
+In this process, the Investor Alliance increases investor leverage to identify, assess, and address salient human rights issues through collective action, capacity building, and multi-stakeholder engagement.

-The IAHR convenes, informs, and activates investors to act on human rights and business risks through campaigns and urgent actions.
-The issues and sectors where our collective action is focused are identified through ongoing mapping of human rights and business issues, investors raising issues for consideration, and close collaboration with civil society, trade unions, community-led organizations and others to identify emerging issues and gaps.
+The Investor Alliance convenes, informs, and activates investors to act on human rights and business risks through campaigns and urgent actions.
+The issues and sectors where our collective action is focused are identified through ongoing mappings of human rights and business issues, investors raising issues for consideration, and close collaborations with civil society, trade unions, community-led organizations, and other stakeholders connected to impacts on the ground.

-The criteria used to inform decision-making on collective action is based on the degree of risk to people, including the severity, scope and scale of the corporate human rights abuse, and subsequently to business.
-Where risks to human rights are greatest, there is a risk to business, including operational, reputational and legal risks.
+The criteria used to inform decision-making on collective action is based on the degree of risk to people (including the scale, scope, and remediability of the corporate human rights abuse) and the convergent risks to business, including operational, reputational, and legal risks.

-Like companies, investors have a responsibility to respect human rights in their own business.
-Investors should identify, prevent or mitigate adverse impacts and account for these when they occur.
+Like companies, investors have a responsibility to respect human rights throughout their own business activities.
+As such, investors should identify, prevent, mitigate, and where appropriate address adverse risks and impacts connected to their business.

-To help investors live up to this responsibility, the IAHR provides investors with relevant standards, guidance and tools to help them not only maximize their leverage through informed collective action, but also their capacity to address human rights risks by integrating human rights criteria into investment decision-making and corporate engagements.
+To help investors live up to this responsibility, the Investor Alliance provides investors with targeted guidance and tools to help them not only maximize their leverage through informed collective action, but also their capacity to address human rights risks by integrating human rights criteria throughout investment decision-making and corporate engagements.

-A fundamental and cross-cutting aspect of the IAHR is to build and foster partnership with relevant stakeholders to help operationalize human rights and business standards.
-Stakeholders include civil society, community-based organizations, faith groups, trade unions, academics, national human rights institutions, international institutions and others.
+A fundamental and cross-cutting aspect of the Investor Alliance is to build and foster partnerships with relevant stakeholders to help operationalize human rights and business standards.
+Relevant stakeholders include civil society groups, community-based organizations, faith groups, trade unions, academics, national human rights institutions, international and regional institutions, and others.
 This promotes a cohesive approach to addressing human rights issues,and helps maximize our collective impact while surfacing gaps where more concerted action is needed.